 - Configuring logs.
 Authentication and server logs should be configured and sent to a central log server.
 The data in these logs can provide valuable information about the security of your authentication server and your users.
-More details about this can be found on our critical controls page under centralised logging.
+More details about this can be found on our advice on configuring critical controls.

 Monitor use of MFA

 After you have MFA configured on all your prioritized systems, it is important to configure monitoring.
 The logs should be sent to a central logging server and alerts configured to track potential security incidents.
 These logs can help with:

 - Unauthorised access – At a minimum you should be logging and alerting on any authentication failures.
 This could include multiple failed OTP attempts or denied push notifications.
 Some authentication logs will allow you to see where the user is authenticating from.
 Alerts can be configured to help identify logins form suspicious or unusual locations.